liferay/liferay-docs/develop/learning-paths/mvc/articles/11-approving-content-with-workflow/03-displaying-approved-workflow-items.markdown

-As you'd expect, the calls to `getEntries` and `getEntriesCount` are replaced with the updated methods we created in the local service implementation, so that the Search Container is only populated with approved entries.
+As you'd expect, the calls to `getEntries` and `getEntriesCount` are replaced with the updated methods we created in the local service implementation, so that the search container is only populated with approved entries.

 Open `init.jsp` and add the following import: